worldweb/loan-calculator-wp/readme.txt

   You can enable/disable loan fee calculation from the WP admin.
 Go to the loan calculator > click on the "Default value settings" tab and search for "Enable Fee Calculation" and enable/disable according to your needs.

 == Changelog ==

+= 1.5.1 (Oct 03, 2024) =
+* "Total Extra Payment amount" with Show/Hide backend and label options.
+* "Saved time for extra payment" with Show/Hide backend and label options.
+*  Currency number format in "extra payment" and "total interest payable".
+* "Save total interest amount" with Show/Hide backend and label options.
+* Fixed field for Interest Rate means that is disabled for user to adjust it.
+* Option to disable Sliders.

 = 1.5.0 (Sep 24, 2024) =
 * Added Extra Payment Feature with Time Savings Display